 - What to do after realizing you've been scammed

 - How to avoid Scam Emails with Trend Micro

 A scam email is a malicious email that aim to trick recipients into giving up their sensitive information, such as bank accounts and passwords.
 This is one of the ways scammers use to get easy money from you.

 Wondering why you receive these emails?
 Cybercriminals may have obtained your email address from a data leak, subscription to fake websites, public sources like social media, or illegal purchase of user data.

-How to spot an email scam
+How to spot a scam email

 Here are some ways to recognize a malicious email:

 - It has an urgent call to action or an alarming tone.